JuicinessJ/monsoon-szn/README.md

 # Issue

 Due to using that API which only counts up to 40.
 I was not able to get the 5th day information.
 Which means the jumbotron and first card will have the same information.
 Tried finding a fix by adding a parameter for the API URL using "&cnt=41" and had no luck.
 Spent a few minutes only probably could find a fix if had used a different API or newer version than 2.5.
+Other issue would be that the search history does not recycle.